5 Ways Self-Sabotage Is Keeping You Single

 If you know you are hard on yourself, and if your expectations of self are so high that you don’t even meet them yourself, then a partner will be no different.
 You’ll end up feeling disappointed because no one can live up to your unrealistic expectations.

 You must first come to terms with your own humanity.
 There is no such thing as a perfect person.
 When you can accept your own faults and love yourself despite them, that is a huge step toward being able to love another imperfect person.
+This acceptance will help you stop sabotaging your relationships.

 Having Unrealistic Expectations